aspect-build/aspect-cli/docs/aspect_configure.md

-## aspect version
+## aspect configure

-Print the versions of Aspect CLI and Bazel
+Generate and update BUILD files

 ### Synopsis

-Prints version info on colon-separated lines, just like bazel does
+Generates and updates BUILD files from sources for Typescript, Golang and Protobuf.

 ```
-aspect version [flags]
+aspect configure [flags]
 ```

 ### Options

 ```
-  -h, --help   help for version
+  -h, --help   help for configure
 ```

 ### Options inherited from parent commands